Towards Understanding What State Space Models Learn About Code: Abstract

 \section{Abstract}

-State Space Models (SSMs) have emerged as an efficient alternative to the transformer architecture.
-Recent studies show that SSMs can match or surpass Transformers on code understanding tasks, such as code retrieval, when trained under similar conditions.
+State Space Models (SSMs) have emerged as an efficient alternative to the Transformer architecture.
+Prior work shows that, when trained under comparable conditions, SSMs can match or surpass Transformers on code understanding tasks.
 However, their internal mechanisms remain a black box.
-We present the first systematic analysis of what SSM-based code models actually learn and perform the first comparative analysis of SSM and Transformer-based code models.
-Our analysis reveals that SSMs outperform Transformers at capturing code syntax and semantics in pretraining but forgets certain syntactic and semantic relations during fine-tuning on task, especially when the task emphasizes short-range dependencies.
-To diagnose this, we introduce \textit{SSM-Interpret}, a frequency-domain framework that exposes a “spectral shift" toward short-range dependencies during fine-tuning.
-Guided by these findings, we propose architectural modifications that significantly improve the performance of SSM-based code model, validating that our analysis directly enables better models.
+We present the first systematic analysis of what SSM-based code models learn along with the direct comparison between SSM and Transformer models in this domain.
+Our analysis shows that SSMs capture syntactic and semantic structure more effectively than Transformers during pretraining but forgets certain relations during fine-tuning on some tasks.
+To investigate this behavior, we introduce \textit{SSM-Interpret}, a frequency-domain framework that exposes a “spectral shift" toward short-range dependencies during fine-tuning.
+Guided by these findings, we propose architectural modifications that significantly improve the performance of SSM-based code model by upto +6 MRR on NLCodeSearch.
+This demonstrates that our analysis not only explains model behavior but also leads directly to better designs.